Frédéric Piquionne: West Ham United

 On 16 July 2010, Piquionne joined West Ham United, managed by his former manager at Portsmouth, Avram Grant, for a €1.2 million transfer fee and a €450,000 bonus.
 He signed a three-year contract, becoming West Ham's third summer signing.
 He made his Premier League debut with West Ham on 14 August in a 3–0 loss to Aston Villa, coming on as a second-half substitute for Radoslav Kováč.
 He scored his first goal for West Ham in a 2–1 win against Sunderland in the third round of the League Cup at the Stadium of Light on 21 September 2010.
 He scored his first Premier League goal for West Ham in a 1–0 win against local rivals Tottenham on 25 September 2010.
 This goal was also the 10,000th goal scored in the Premier League with a Nike-manufactured football.
-Piquionne was sent off in a vital Premier League game against Everton for jumping into the crowd after scoring to put the Hammers 2–1 up in the 86th minute; Everton later scored to draw the match 2–2 and West Ham were relegated to the Championship at the end of the season.
+On 22 January 2011, Piquionne was sent off in a vital Premier League game against Everton for jumping into the crowd after scoring to put the Hammers 2–1 up in the 86th minute; Everton later scored to draw the match 2–2.
+West Ham were relegated to the Championship at the end of the season.